 The Tire Rotation and Required Services are the responsibility of the vehicle owner.
-It is recommended to have your dealer perform these services every 12 000 km/7,500 mi.
+It is recommended to have your dealer perform these services every 10 000 km.
 Proper vehicle maintenance helps to keep the vehicle in good working condition, improves fuel economy, and reduces vehicle emissions.

 Because of the way people use vehicles, maintenance needs vary.
 There may need to be more frequent checks and services.
-The Additional Required Services - Normal are for vehicles that:
+The Additional Required Services - Normal Service are for vehicles that:

-- Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
-See Recommended Fuel (3.6L V6 Engine)
+- Carry passengers and cargo within recommended limits on the Tire and Loading Information label.
+See Vehicle Load Limits ⇔ 184. - Are driven on reasonable road surfaces within legal driving limits. - Use the recommended fuel.
+See Recommended Fuel (3.6L V6 Engine) ⇔ 236 or

-⇒ 261 or Recommended Fuel (2.0L L4 Engine)
+Recommended Fuel (2.0L L4 Engine) ⇔ 235.

-Refer to the information in the Maintenance Schedule Additional Required Services - Normal chart.
+Refer to the information in Additional Required Services - Normal Service.

-The Additional Required Services - Severe are for vehicles that are:
+The Additional Required Services - Severe Service are for vehicles that are:

-Mainly driven in heavy city traffic in hot weather.

-- Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer. - Used for high speed or competitive driving. - Used for taxi, police, or delivery service.
+- Mainly driven in heavy city traffic in hot weather. - Mainly driven in hilly or mountainous terrain. - Frequently towing a trailer. - Used for high speed or competitive driving. - Used for taxi, police, or delivery service.

-Refer to the information in the Maintenance Schedule Additional Required Services - Severe chart.
+Refer to the information in Additional Required Services - Severe Service.

 Performing maintenance work can be dangerous and can cause serious injury.
 Perform maintenance work only if the required information, proper tools, and equipment are available.
 If they are not, see your dealer to have a trained technician do the work.
-See Doing Your Own Service Work ▷ 276.
+See Doing Your Own Service Work \Rightarrow 250.